Updated with new data from CyberSeek. The time frame for CyberSeek data is October 2018 through September 2019.

 Interested in a career in cybersecurity?
-With more than 300,000 open cybersecurity jobs in the United States, you chose a great time to join a booming industry – but where to start?
+With more than 500,000 job postings for open cybersecurity jobs in the United States, you chose a great time to join a booming industry – but where to start?
 To help close the cybersecurity skills gap, CyberSeek provides detailed, actionable data about supply and demand in the cybersecurity job market, which helps job seekers identify what they need to transition between cybersecurity roles and advance in their careers.

 In this blog post, we will share the top nine cybersecurity job titles requested by employers within the U.S. cybersecurity job market and the education requirements, certifications and skills needed to find a job in one of these roles.

-To begin, here are the top nine cybersecurity job titles, according to CyberSeek:
+To begin, here are the top nine cybersecurity job titles and their average salaries, according to CyberSeek:

 Education Requirements for Cybersecurity Jobs